ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 	month old infants (as discussed by Martins et al. 2010) and based our assumption on this finding.

-	3. The scale-up in effect size from birth to six months of age occurs in a linear fashion.
+	3. The scale-up in the *reciprocal* effect size occurs in a linear fashion from birth to six months of age.
 We made this assumption in the absence of supporting data.

 .. todo::